RenardDev/vdump/README.md

 # vdump
-Generates a complete dump of all VTables in one compilable header file.
-(Was written for MacOS ~~and Windows~~)
+Creates a full dump of all VTables into a single compiled header file or python library for Source.Python.
+(Written for Linux/MacOS/~~Windows~~ to create a compiled header or Source.Python library on Windows)